milvus-io/milvus/docs/design_docs/segcore/segment_overview.md

 # Segment Overview

-There are currently two types of Segment
+There are currently two types of Segments
 1. Growing segment, dynamic insert is allowed, but can not load index for fast retrieving
-2. Sealed segment, dynamic insert is disabled, load vector index is supported
+2. Sealed segment, dynamic insert is disabled, loading vector index is supported

 Both Segment types share the same interface, based on `SegmentInterface`, External callers only need to care about the behaviour of the following interface as function declarations and corresponding constructor: